-Second, the nature of the alternatives can influence the strength of the relationship between attention and choice (Smith & Krajbich, 2019; Ting & Gluth, 2023).
-Independently of whether opportunity cost salience causes a shift in the amount of attention to opportunity costs, opportunity cost salience could cause a shift in the relationship between attention and choice.
+Second, the nature of the alternatives can influence the strength of the relationship between attention and choice (Smith and Krajbich 2019).
 Thus, if attention is differentially related to choice when opportunity costs are explicit rather than implicit, this might provide an additional mechanism by which attention could account for the relationship between opportunity cost salience and choice.

-HStrength: An increase in opportunity cost salience decreases purchase incidence by increasing the strength of the relationship between attention (to the outside outcome) and choice.
+H2: Opportunity cost salience decreases purchase incidence by increasing the relative strength of the relationship between attention and choice when attending to the outside option.